-Rescued from a railroad-gang, Black Bart (Cleavon Little) is appointed sheriff to Rock Ridge by a scheming politician.
+Rescued from a railroad gang, Black Bart (Cleavon Little) is appointed sheriff of Rock Ridge by a scheming politician.

 Black Bart finds an unexpected ally in the drunken – but one-time gunslinger legend – Waco Kid (Gene Wilder), and the two come up with a plan to fool the would-be land-stealers and their henchmen by creating a replica cardboard town.

-After many wild adventures thy ride off into the sunset – in a limousine (in the film’s finale, the pair accidentally – and anachronistically – gatecrash a film studio where a big musical production number is being filmed).
+After many wild adventures, they ride off into the sunset – in a limousine (in the film’s finale, the pair accidentally – and anachronistically – gatecrash a film studio where a big musical production number is being filmed).

 Gloriously over-the-top moments include the great bean-fart campfire, honky-tonk singer Lili Von Shtupp’s (Madeline Kahn) rendition of a Destry-type Dietrich torch-song complete with the Mae West-aside “is that a ten-gallon hat or are you just enjoying the show?”, and Count Basie and his jazz band playing the film’s score in the middle of the desert.